Jan Berger (footballer, born 1955)

-Jan Berger (born 27 November 1955 in Prague) is a Czech former football midfielder and was most recently the manager of Slavoj Vyšehrad.
+Jan Berger (born 27 November 1955) is a Czech football manager and former player who most recently managed Slavoj Vyšehrad.

-Berger played in Czechoslovakia for Dukla Prague and Sparta Prague, winning three league titles in total.
+A midfielder, Berger played in Czechoslovakia for Dukla Prague and Sparta Prague, winning three league titles in total.
 He also played internationally, winning gold with Czechoslovakia in the 1980 Olympic football competition and bronze in the UEFA European Championship held in the same year.

 Club career

+Berger was born in Prague.
 In Czechoslovakia, Berger played for Dukla Prague, winning the league title in 1979 and scoring a total of six goals between 1978 and 1980.
 He transferred to Sparta Prague in 1980 after the 1980 Olympic football tournament.
 He was named Czechoslovak Footballer of the Year in 1984.
 While a Sparta player, Berger won two more league titles, before leaving in 1986 to continue his career in Switzerland.

 International career

-Berger played 30 matches for the Czechoslovakia national football team.
+Berger played 30 matches for the Czechoslovakia national team, scoring 3 goals.
 He won a bronze medal in the 1980 UEFA European Football Championship and was a participant in the 1982 FIFA World Cup.